mwolson/emacs-shared/README.md

 This is useful for doing git development, since Pageant can hold onto your git keys and auto-load them when Windows starts.
 If you've already installed PuTTY in the past, make sure that you have have at least version 0.62 installed, since earlier versions might fail in ways that are difficult to diagnose.

+### (Windows only) Install MSYS

+If you want to be able to byte-compile Emacs Lisp libraries, you'll need a working version of "make.exe".
+Here's the recommended steps for that:
+- Download and run the [MinGW installer](http://www.mingw.org/)
+- Install mingw32-make (NOT msys-make) from the GUI installer
+- Bring up a Git Bash prompt
+- `cd /c/MinGW/bin`
+- `ln -s /c/MinGW/bin/mingw32-make.exe make.exe`
+- When you change PATH in the later instructions, add this to the end of PATH as well: `C:\MinGW\bin`

 ### (Optional) Install Aspell

 Install Aspell and an Aspell dictionary for your language for spell-checking.
 This is more likely to be useful on Windows, which does not come with an ispell variant.